Discover

 It's not everyday you get to see an epic picture so enthralling like THE BRUTALIST, so of course Steve and Ofili had to return to cover all things related to the latest true American classic.
 Joined by Misgana, the trio discuss the period drama's central themes of immigration and identity (7:15), how the film lives in service of Judaism (19:35), and clashes of sexuality and power (32:25).
 Finally, looking forward to the Oscars, TCA touch on the use of generative AI in film (55:30) and how thi...

 Awards season is here, and for this episode, we are thrilled to be joined by Irima to kick it off!
 We discuss the 2025 SAG Awards’ biggest categories: Outstanding Male and Female Leads and their Supporting counterparts.
 Then, we switch gears to talk about why a Better Man stands out.
 We had a blast recording this one and we hope you enjoy it too.
 Available now, wherever you listen to podcasts!
-Send us a text Find us on Instagram, Twitter, and YouTube at @CinephilesAisle.
+Send a text Support the show Find us on Instagram, Twitter, and YouTube at @CinephilesAisle.

 Dive into our latest episode as we unpack Conclave, exploring its twists and the deeper philosophy around the interplay of certainty, doubt, and faith.
 This was an incredibly engaging discussion, capped off with our takes on potential Best Picture winners—ranging from mainstream favorites to some hipster niche picks.
 While Steve couldn’t join us this time, we were thrilled to have Misgana back for her second episode and a special guest appearance by Ayisha from the Popcorn for Dinner podcast....